 - Beta Gamma Sigma

 Beta Gamma Sigma is the international honor society serving students in business administration.
-The Texas Alpha Chapter of Beta Gamma Sigma was founded at the University of Texas at Austin in 1922 and is the first chapter in Texas with only 14 national chapters older than ours.
+The Texas Alpha Chapter of Beta Gamma Sigma was founded at the University of Texas at Austin in 1922 and is the first chapter in Texas, preceded by only 14 national chapters.
 To be eligible for this invitation to Beta Gamma Sigma, an MBA student must rank in the top 20 percent of his or her class.

 - Sord Scholar (Full-Time MBA Program Award)